 Bobby C.

 Bobby C. is an immigrant from Hong Kong who also grew up in San Francisco and has been transitioning from female to male for three decades.
-Bobby is a titleholder, Mr. Transgender San Francisco 2004 (TGSF), and a former gallery curator of an annual transgender visual art gallery, and sang as a 2nd tenor as part of the GAPA Men's Chorus.
-He has been a web designer for several LGBT+ Nonprofit organizations and a longtime volunteer for the APIQWTC (Asian Pacific Islander Queer Women and Transgender Community).
+He is a titleholder, Mr. Transgender San Francisco 2004 (TGSF), and a former gallery curator of an annual transgender visual art gallery, and sang in the GAPA Men's Chorus.
+He has been a web designer for several LGBT+ organizations and a longtime volunteer for APIQWTC.
 Bobby works in the creative and marketing fields and spends his free time shooting photos at community events, creating visual art, writing poetry, and riding his bike.

 James Santos